-The Career Exploration & Education Office can be located at 214 College St., 416-978-8000, web address: https://studentlife.utoronto.ca/department/career-exploration-education/ posted on the web: https://www.anthropology.utoronto.ca/events/colloquia-brownbags-and-seminars
+The Career Exploration & Education Office is located at 800 Bay Street, 5th floor, 416-978-8000, website: https://studentlife.utoronto.ca/department/career-exploration-education/

 COURSES IN ANTHROPOLOGY can be effectively combined with courses in many other disciplines.
 Anthropology also offers a unique grounding for interests and studies in other Social Sciences, the Life Sciences, Health Sciences and Humanities.